lf-/reality/pegasus-x-belt-holder/README.md

 This is an image of an older prototype.
 Since then, I've shortened it slightly to ensure it cannot cause any interferences with the end of the X axis, and adjusted the tolerances of the M3 nuts so they don't fall out during assembly.

+## License
+As this part is based on a part licensed under the GNU GPLv2, it is also licensed under the GNU GPLv2.
+A copy of the license is available in the file LICENSE in this directory.